ZhaiLab-SUSTech/snuupy/README.md

 copy this project and correct yaml files path then run the snakefile

 # packages required
-Snakemake python3.7 pandas scipy numpy scanpy joblib loguru minimap2 poaV2 seqkit racon biopython picard
+Snakemake python3.7 pandas scipy numpy scanpy joblib loguru minimap2 poaV2 seqkit racon biopython picard portaion ont-fast5-api more_itertools

 # acknowledge
 This pipeline was inspired by Sicelore